 The application requirements are exactly the same as the requirements for applicants to the regular M.S./Ph.D. program, with some minor modifications.
 Specifically, applicants to the regular M.S./Ph.D. program must:

-- satisfy the graduate school requirements with respect to undergraduate grade-point average, bachelor's degree, English proficiency, and international financial information (see this page for details)
+- satisfy the Graduate School requirements with respect to undergraduate grade-point average, bachelor's degree, English proficiency, and international financial information

-- submit three letters of recommendation, GRE general test, official transcripts, and a personal statement.
+- submit three letters of recommendation, GRE general test, official transcripts, a resume/CV, and a personal statement.

 Applicants to the PMP must also satisfy the above requirements.
 At least one year of prior or current working experience (by the time they enroll in the PMP), either in the U.S. or abroad, is preferred.
 Working experience is defined as full-time employment at a company/startup, organization, or government agency, after finishing the undergraduate program.
 You should indicate in the personal statement where you worked or are currently working, and for how long.
-If you submit a CV, you should indicate that in the CV as well.
+You should indicate this information on your CV/Resume as well.

 What should be in my personal statement?

 We use the personal statement (also known as "reasons for graduate study" or "statement of purpose") to better understand your background in computer sciences, and to evaluate your potential to complete the Professional Master's Program at UW-Madison.
 Any information you provide to help with the above goals is appreciated.
 If there is anything else you would like us to know, this is also the place to include it.